tmchampion/c-learning/README.md

 # c-learning
 This is a repo report my progress in C

-I used my PC on Ubuntu 20.04 most of time
+I used my PC on Ubuntu 20.04 most of time or used GNU GCC Compiler on Code::Blocks